DeXtAr47-oss/Leaf-disease-classification/README.md

 | Model    | Accuracy | Loss   | Precision | Recall |
 |----------|----------|--------|-----------|--------|
 | Custom   | 100      | 0.00   |1.00       |1.00    |

+# Conclusion
+As we can see that my custom cnn_model can accurately classify the images so I haven't used any IMAGENET models to classfiy the images, as of more detail on the cnn architecture i have provided the python notebook.